The Food Channel

-The Food Channel (not affiliated with Food Network) is an American consumer Web site with food recipes, news, reviews and advice.
+The Food Channel (not affiliated with Food Network) is an American consumer website with food recipes, news, reviews and advice.
 The site compiles information to produce food industry trends and aims to be a gateway for all things food.

 Site content is separated into four categories: recipes, articles, blogs and videos.
 Recipes are created by The Food Channel chefs, as well as recipes from featured cookbooks.
 Content for the site is generated by a team of editors and the chefs of The Food Channel.
 Food bloggers also contribute content to the site.

 History

 The Food Channel began as a newsletter in the 1980s.
 It predicted and reported trends in the food industry.
 The newsletter was published 23 times per year by Noble Communications (formerly Noble and Associates).

 The Web site was launched on January 21, 2008, by Noble Communications under the direction of CEO, Bob Noble.
 Headquartered in Springfield, Missouri, the site was in Beta version for about one year, in which time new site features were tested and added.
 On January 22, 2009, the Web site finished Beta testing.

 While in Beta stage, The Food Channel was nominated for the "We Love This Site" Web Award by the blogging site DivineCaroline.com.